Mikegah24/Slunk-lab/README.md

 - Enable TCP port `9997`

-- Make sure to also allow port `9997` on the firewall (inbound-rules)
+- Make sure to also allow port `9997` on the firewall (inbound-rules) on the Server!!!
 - Go to : `Windows Defender > Inbound rules > New rule > Port > Allow Connection `

 <img src="2025-06-21 09_45_47-Settings.png" height="55%" width="55%" alt="Disk Sanitization Steps"/>